How to read an Investment Termsheet: Understanding Valuations

 Once you’re confident you’ve got all the relevant numbers together, you should be able to map out all the factors that matter — your headline (pre and post!) valuation, founder dilution, and investor equity.
 That’s usually an exercise worth doing, and particularly if you’ve got more than one termsheet to compare.

 I have set out below a full table of each element I’ve been using in my worked examples, as a guide to how those figures relate.
-If you’re struggling to work out any of these elements, create a table like this and plug in the figures that you have — that ought to help you establish the ones you don’t.
+If you’re struggling to work out any of these elements, create a table like this and plug in the figures that you have — or find yourself a calculator that will do it for you, like this one.

 It’s not the most complicated topic that this series will tackle, but how valuations work (and where in the termsheet to look for all the relevant elements) is far from straightforward.
 This type of run-through on how valuations work is founder education that, I hope, is helpful.
 More than probably any other aspect of the termsheet, there’s a prevailing attitude that a startup founder ought to understand every aspect of a valuation — and people can be embarrassed to ask for clarification.